alberto-rj/100-days-css-challenge/README.md

 ﻿# 100 DAYS CSS CHALLENGE

-This collection of challenges was made with love by [Matthias Martin](https://www.stichwort-m.de) and you can find it on [100 DAYS CSS CHALLENGE](https://100dayscss.com) website.
+This collection of challenges was made with love by [Matthias Martin](https://www.stichwort-m.de) and you can find it on his website ([100 DAYS CSS](https://100dayscss.com)).

-## My solution
+## All my solutions

-You can see all my solution of the challenge on:
+Those are all my solutions currently:

 - **Day 001 - 100 Days CSS Challenge**
   - [Live demo](https://alberto-rj.github.io/100-days-css-challenge/day-001-100-days-css-challenge)